 If you want to add a pattern to your fall wonderland, repeating plant shapes is the way to go.
 If there are taller trees in the background around your yard, you can copy those shapes to blend the background and foreground together better.
 To break up the pattern a bit and add some interest, use repeated plant shapes but change up the colors here and there.
 Great options for color include blue-silver spruce, blue-green pine, and deep green arborvitae.

-Need to find a pro for your fall landscaping?Find Pros
+Ready to start your fall landscaping?Find Pros

 Don’t Forget About Hardscaping